Apply for early education funding (EEF)

-It is a legal requirement (and GDPR compliant) that parents accessing funded hours must complete the relevant sections and sign the parent declaration form and before information is shared about children to the local authority ref funding.
+It is a legal requirement (and GDPR compliant) that parents accessing funded hours must complete the relevant sections and sign the parent declaration form before information is shared about children to the local authority about funding.
 Providers will need to liaise and inform parents about the funding package at the setting and the hours the provider will claim in any given period.

 Please note: Providers have the responsibility to retain and securely store completed parent declarations.
 Do not return to the local authority unless it is requested.